-S is for soup, W is for wine… Here we go!
+S is for soup, W is for wine… Let’s look at all the pairings:

 1) Bean soup – Cabernet Franc